Washington Mental Health Counselors Association

 Shannon is a licensed mental health counselor (LMHC) and a child and adolescent mental health specialist (CMHS).
 Shannon graduated from Argosy University with a Master's in Mental Health Counseling in 2006.
 She spent many years in community mental health before opening a private practice in 2013.
 Her career has primarily been focused on serving children, adolescents, and their families.
 Shannon has been part of the WMCHA board since 2016.
 She joined originally as a volunteer and was the workshop chair.
 In 2018 she became the Education and Advocacy Director and more recently has been promoted to Executive Director of the WMHCA board.

 Sara Oppler has 10+ years of Human Resources experience in a wide variety of organizations, primarily non-profits.
-She previously worked at a Community Mental Health Center.
-Sara resides in Kirkland with her husband and two young children and serves as the Chair of the City of Kirkland Salary Commission.
+She was previously the Interim Human Resources Director at a Community Mental Health Center.
+Sara is the past chair of the City of Kirkland Salary Commission and the current Board Secretary for the Perfect Push Foundation.